department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/internal-usability-study-findings.md

   - Evaluate expectations around the `schedule an appointment online` link.
 If needed, we can make that language more specific.
   - See if there are additional data points around facilities that would make sense to include here.

-- Learn more about the scenario where someone registers with a facility but doesn't yet see the facility listed in their profile.
-We should understand the timeline between a person registering at a facility and it becoming a part of their MPI data.
-The VAOS study can proceed regardless of having this information, but we should have the following questions resolved so we can evaluate any solutions to address them in a subsequent round of usability testing:
+-  We should understand the timeline between a person registering at a facility and it becoming a part of their MPI data.
+This will inform how we might provide a good UX for the scenario where someone registers with a facility but doesn't yet see the facility listed in their profile.
+The VAOS study can proceed regardless of having this information, but we should have the following questions answered so we can evaluate any solutions to address them in a subsequent round of usability testing:

   - How long does it take for new facility registration to reflect in MPI
   - Is the timeline different if they register by phone or in person?
   - Does it vary by facility?

-  If a significant delay is possible, we can update the language in/around that FAQ to answer this question for Veterans.
+  If we learn there could be a delay for a user in this scenario, we can update the language in/around that FAQ to answer this question for Veterans.

 - We need to re-evaluate if the logic we planned to use to show/hide this section of profile still makes sense, given the new use case we uncovered (finding 6).
 You could be in the system but not actively receiving care, which means you might not be able to do things like schedule an appointment online.
 The VAOS study can proceed without answers to this question.
 Before we release our MVP, we'll need to determine: